JuanCarlosFL/jillionet/README.md

-Session v0.4 BID Ask price,Order history market ordes Session v0.5 finish view of farming and IA bot, Session v0.6 finish View of yeild and begin of controlers
->Session v0.7 ,Read the Binance price and save in historical,Match Bbook the orders with a simple funcion
+Session v0.4 BID Ask price,Order history market ordes Session v0.5 finish view of farming and IA bot, Session v0.6 finish View of yeild and begin of controlers Session v0.7 ,Read the Binance price and save in historical,Match Bbook the orders with a simple funcion
 -----------------------------------------------------------------------------------------
-Session v0.8 ,Borrows,InternalTransfer,Maker maker order,system that deducts commissions
+Session v0.8 Submit the order with de new interfacem,phone brocast sms.JILL/USDT Session v0.9 Maker maker order,system that deducts commissions,Read the contracts in Pancakeswap and the user can purchase the contract and put the mouth gain

-Read the contracts in Pancakeswap and the user can purchase the contract,deposit and user Withdraw Session v0.9 Read the price and make a Bot contract, phone brocast Session v1 user can purchase the contract of IA Bot make a maker and taker order of a JILL
+Session v1 user can purchase the contract of IA Bot,deposit and user Withdraw Read the price and make a Bot contract, ,,Borrows,,InternalTransfer, Make a maker and taker order of a JILL
 Frontend Visual user interface

-Session 1 Main menu and simple price chart get of the HISTORICALDATA Session 2 Orderbook view and maket view
+Session 1 Main menu and  get of the HISTORICALDATA Session 2 Orderbook view and
+Session 3 Open trades and history
+Session 4 maket view
-Session 3 Open trades and history buy and sell button Session 4 Donus chart in IA BOT and Deposit and withdraw table Session 5 Slider in the ordes volume and button of order type (Market or limit)
+>Session 5 and button of order type (Market or limit)
 -----------------------------------------------------------------------------------------
-Session 6
-Session 7
-Session 8
+Session 6 tradingview price chart icon of pair and jillion Session 7 Slider in the ordes volume, buy and sell button Session 8 Deposit and withdraw table
 Session 9
 Session 10